Eva Clayton: Early life and education

+The Claytons moved to Warrenton, North Carolina, where Theaoseus established himself as a lawyer.
+Eva attended law school at the University of North Carolina at Chapel Hill.

 Career

+In 1968, civil rights activist Vernon Jordan, as part of his efforts to increase black political engagement, met with Theaoseus Clayton to recruit a black candidate for public officer in eastern North Carolina.
+Eventually, the two decided that Eva was the best choice, and later that year she unsuccessfully challenged incumbent Lawrence H. Fountain in North Carolina's 2nd congressional district for his seat in the U.S. House of Representatives.

 Clayton worked on the Soul City community development project in Warren County, North Carolina.
 In 1977, she was appointed Assistant Secretary for Community Development for the North Carolina State Department of Natural Resources and Community Development and served from 1977 to 1981.

 From 1982 to 1992, Clayton served as an elected member and chair of the Warren County Board of Commissioners.
 In 1992, she was elected from the 1st congressional district in North Carolina to the United States House of Representatives as a Democrat; at the same time she won a special election to finish the remaining months in 1992 of the term of Congressman Walter B. Jones Sr.

-North Carolina had amended its constitution in 1899 to disfranchise Blacks, as did most southern states from 1890-1908, and no Black candidates were elected to Congress in the succeeding 92 years.
+North Carolina had amended its constitution in 1899 to disfranchise Blacks, as did most southern states from 1890 to 1908, and no Black candidates were elected to Congress in the succeeding 92 years.
 When Representative Walter Jones Sr., announced his retirement in 1992, Clayton entered the Democratic primary to fill his seat.
 Recently reapportioned by the state legislature, the congressional district was one of two in North Carolina that had a black majority In 1992.
 Clayton and Mel Watt became the first African Americans to win election to the House from North Carolina since 1898.
 (As Clayton won a special election, she took office before Watt).
 Watt's 12th congressional district was one of two minority majority districts developed in the 1990s, in order to give the substantial minority of African Americans in the state the ability to elect candidates of their choice, in compliance with the Voting Rights Act of 1965.